 Telephone and Online Therapy for the Treatment of Trichotillomania

 We also offer intensive Trichotillomania treatment for adults, adolescents, and children.
 This program is designed to meet the needs of those for whom standard outpatient Trichotillomania treatment is either unavailable or insufficient.
 Our intensive outpatient program is ideal for clients from other states or countries who cannot find effective treatment near to their homes, and for those whose symptoms require a more rigorous treatment protocol.
 To learn more about our intensive outpatient treatment for Trichotillomania, click here.

-If you are experiencing any of the above Trichotillomania symptoms, and would like to discuss treatment options at the OCD Center of Los Angeles, you can call us at (310) 824-5200, or click here to email us.
+If you are experiencing any of the above symptoms of Trichotillomania and would like to discuss treatment or a consultation, please call one of our client coordinators at (310) 824-5200 (ext.
+0), or click here to email us.

 Please note that the above is not meant to replace a complete and thorough evaluation by a licensed Cognitive-Behavioral therapist or other qualified mental health professional.
 As with OCD, some individuals with Trichotillomania may benefit from medication, and may therefore require a psychiatric evaluation.
 Likewise, a psychiatric assessment may be necessary to differentiate between Trichotillomania and other psychological conditions.
 If a psychiatric evaluation is indicated, the OCD Center of Los Angeles can refer you to a qualified psychiatrist in the our area.
 Furthermore, it is imperative to make the distinction between Trichotillomania and other medical conditions.
 For this reason, a medical examination may be a necessary part of Trichotillomania treatment.